Team - Matthew Dubin, Ace Ren | Fall 2016

 of light and nature beneath the city streets.

-the three reflection zones in the project are designed to provide a distinctly different user
+The underground columbarium is divided into three reflection zones which are designed to provide a distinctly different user

 experience and interaction with nature.
 Collectively,